Importance Weighted Expectation-Maximization for Protein Sequence Design: Proposed Method:

 \subsection{Probabilistic Model}

 Directly generating satisfactory sequences from the posterior distribution $P_{\theta}(x|\mathcal{S})$ is highly efficient compared with randomly search over the exponentially discrete space.
 However, realizing this idea is difficult as computing $P_{\theta}(\mathcal{S})=\int_x P(\mathcal{S}|x)P_{\theta}(x)dx$ needs an integration over all possible x, which is intractable.
-Instead, we propose to learn a proposal distribution $Q_{\phi}(x)$ with learnable parameter $\phi$ to approximate $P_{\theta}(x|\mathcal{S})$.
-In order to find the optimal $\phi$ of the proposal distribution, we choose to minimize the KL divergence between the posterior distribution $P_{\theta}(x|\mathcal{S})$ and the proposal distribution $Q_{\phi}(x)$:
+Instead, we propose to learn a variational distribution $Q_{\phi}(x)$ with learnable parameter $\phi$ to approximate satisfactory proteins $P_{\theta}(x|\mathcal{S})$.
+Following \citet{brookes2019conditioning}, to find the optimal $\phi$ of the proposal distribution, we choose to minimize the KL divergence between the posterior distribution $P_{\theta}(x|\mathcal{S})$ and the variational distribution $Q_{\phi}(x)$:

 where $\mathcal{H(P_{\theta})}=-E_{P_{\theta}(x|\mathcal{S})} \log P_{\theta}(x|\mathcal{S})$ is the entropy of $P_{\theta}(x|\mathcal{S})$ and can be dropped because it does not matter $\phi$.